jyunhanlin/react-lazy-hydration/README.md

 # React Lazy Hydration

-A React component for lazy hydration of components, allowing you to defer the hydration of components until they're needed.
-This helps improve initial page load performance by reducing the JavaScript bundle size that needs to be processed immediately.
+A React component for lazy hydration of components, allowing you to defer the hydration of server-side rendered components until they're needed.

+## Why

+[Traditional approaches](<(https://github.com/facebook/react/issues/10923#issuecomment-338715787)>) to lazy hydration in React 18+ can lead to components temporarily rendering as empty strings, causing layout shifts (CLS) that negatively impact user experience.

+This library solves these issues by:

+- Preserving the server-rendered HTML until hydration is needed
+- Preventing Content Layout Shifts (CLS) during hydration
+- Providing flexible triggers for when hydration should occur
+- Maintaining SEO-friendly server-rendered content

 ## Features